Routing

 The Next.js router allows you to do client-side route transitions between pages, similar to a single-page application.

-is provided to do this client-side route
+A React component called Link is provided to do this client-side route

 transition.